nice-game-hints/justin-wack-big-time-hack/act-2/sushi.md

 Something in the mug.

 ## Tell me what liquid to pour on the spot
-Pour some [hot camomille tea](allergy-potion/hot-camomille-tea.md) on the dry spot.
+Pour some [hot camomile tea](allergy-potion/hot-camomile-tea.md) on the dry spot.

 You can now grab Sushi to go.